 I decided to install the radiators HS1 to HS4 for the cascode transistors for the prototype.
 This is merely a matter of convenience because mounting six transistors to the big radiator is more work than mounting only two transistors (Q9 and Q10) to the big radiator.
 I installed Q1, Q3, Q5 and Q7 in a way that they neither have thermal contact to the cascode radiators nor the main radiator because this would impact DC bias conditions leading to problems with the standing current in the output stage transistors.
 For a higher power build I would mount all transistors as depicted in the CAD drawings and leave away the small radiators on the PCB.

 Note that I recorded driver current and DC offset only at the beginning and at the end of the whole measurement procedure.
 R12 was 10Ω for this measurement setup and I installed TTC004B / TTA004B transistors.

 Reducing the two 3R3 resistors R9 and R10 to zero Ohm would result in 1.3A bias current of the output stage.
 This means that there is roughly 1A/Ω added on top of 1.3A by R9 and R10.
 In order to reach roughly 4A OPS bias current as anticipated, 2Ω resistors should work fine and indeed, this sets the cold bias to 3.2A roughly.

 Measurement at low current

 DC offset has changed a little bit and this illustrates that the offset is affected by component tolerance.
-However, DC offset is pretty low and nothing to worry about.
-This can be either corrected by global negative feedback a DC servo.
+However, DC offset is still low and nothing to worry about.
+This can be either corrected by global negative feedback or a DC servo.
 Setting R12 to 0Ω also helps to lower DC offset.

 DC conditions differ from simulation a bit, but in general seem somewhat stable.

-Testing AC performance is ongoing and interim results are promising.
+Testing AC performance is ongoing.